RoboSparrow/xAPI-Charts/readme.md

-Simple example of using different charting  libraries with [xAPIWrapper](https://github.com/adlnet/xAPIWrapper)
+Some simple examples of using popular charting libraries with [xAPIWrapper](https://github.com/adlnet/xAPIWrapper)

 This project is just a little excercise, not an application.